Banner Image: pen-g104861c15 1920

 Friends of St Mary’s Annual concert

-Glynne Stackhouse (piano and organ) and Brian Thomas (trumpet) with the choir of St Mary’s will be providing a musical entertainment “Weddings we have played for – and the tales that we can tell…” on Sunday June 29th at 4pm in St Mary’s.
+Glynne Stackhouse (piano and organ) and Brian Thomas (Trumpet) with the choir of St Mary’s will be providing a musical entertainment “Weddings we have played for – and the tales that we can tell…” on Sunday June 29th at 4pm in St Mary’s.

 Glynne S St M Sept 23